EpistasisLab/tpot/README.md

 ### Best Practices

 #### 1
-TPOT2 uses dask for parallel processing.
+TPOT uses dask for parallel processing.
 When Python is parallelized, each module is imported within each processes.
-Therefore it is important to protect all code within a `if __name__ == "__main__"` when running TPOT2 from a script.
-This is not required when running TPOT2 from a notebook.
+Therefore it is important to protect all code within a `if __name__ == "__main__"` when running TPOT from a script.
+This is not required when running TPOT from a notebook.

 For example:

 ```
 #my_analysis.py

-import tpot2
+import tpot
 if __name__ == "__main__":
     X, y = load_my_data()
-    est = tpot2.TPOTClassifier()
+    est = tpot.TPOTClassifier()
     est.fit(X,y)
     #rest of analysis
 ```